daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 ## Serverless Application Repository (SAR)

 Other people can search and discover serverless applications in the repository.
+You can utilize the built-in semantic versioning during deployment for rollback.

 ```
 Select from SAR -> Create CloudFormation templates from SAM templates -> Deploy resources e.g. API Gateway, Lambda